khive-ai/pydapter/.roo/rules/00_overview.md

 - _Quality Reviewer:_ **@pydapter-quality-reviewer**
 - _Documenter:_ **@pydapter-documenter**

+---
+AWLAYS CHECK YOUR BRANCH AND ISSUE, AND KNOW WHAT YOU ARE WORKING ON

 ## 1. Response Format

 > **Every response must begin with a structured reasoning format**